 - Training Stage – You need to teach the skill, its purpose, and how to perform it properly.
 This may require multiple training sessions to complete.

-- Manager Observation Stage – Once they have seen the skill performed often enough, it’s time for them to try it for themselves.
+- Manager Observation Stage – First they have to see the skill performed often enough.
+Then it’s time for them to try it for themselves.
 In this stage, the sales representative starts to practice the skill while you observe.
-For example, you may listen while they do prospecting calls on the phone, or join them on a call when they present a proposal to a customer.
+For example, you could listen while they do prospecting calls on the phone.
+Or join them on a call when they present a proposal to a customer.
 At this stage, you must provide feedback by reinforcing the right behavior and correcting the wrong behavior.
 After several joint calls, this feedback will allow the sales representative to hone their skill until they become independent.

 - Coaching Stage – Once you have observed the sales representative’s ability to perform the skill properly, you must motivate and coach them to use it repeatedly.
 Development is not complete until proper use of the skill is an internalized habit that is performed unconsciously.
 Again, this stage occurs over several calls and sometimes over an extended period of time.
 In fact, some managers say the coaching stage never really ends!

-Remember, the goal is to push the baby bird out of the nest, so to speak.
+When it comes right down to it, the goal of joint field work is to push the baby bird out of the nest, so to speak.
 However, he will never be able to take his first solo flight if he is only allowed to fly on your back.